Action plan on prompt payment in the construction industry

 A guiding document that describes the commitments made by Public Services and Procurement Canada, Defence Construction Canada and the Canadian Construction Association to collaborate through a government-industry working group to improve the timeliness of payment throughout the contract tiers on Public Services and Procurement Canada and Defence Construction Canada contracts above $100,000.
 This document identifies context and objectives.

-- Government-Industry Working Group Prompt Payment Initiative Engagement Strategy (PDF, 649 KB) (alternative formats and plug-ins) (Canadian Construction Association)
+Government-Industry Working Group Prompt Payment Initiative Engagement Strategy (PDF) (Canadian Construction Association)

 Prompt payment principles